-The Dayspring Honors High School program provides a distinctive educational experience for high achieving students and academically gifted students.
-We offer an enhanced curriculum to which students apply themselves with all diligence toward excellence in Christian character and scholarly pursuits.
+Dayspring’s Honors High School program provides a distinctive educational experience for high-achieving and academically-gifted students.
+We offer an enhanced college-prep curriculum to which students apply themselves with all diligence toward excellence in Christian character and scholarly pursuits.

 Dayspring Christian Academy’s Honors High School is an important element in our mission to prepare students to develop as citizens of excellence in Christian character and scholarship.
 Classes in the Honors High School program are specially designed to meet the needs of academically gifted and high-performing students.
 Honors High School Courses differ from traditional courses in that they foster a greater degree of independent scholarship grounded in inquiry, a crucial skill associated with scientific discovery, creative design, and life-long learning.